 World Mental Health Day on October 10th reinforced the need to take action on mental health issues.
 Here are six ways employers can improve mental wellbeing in the workplace.

 One of the best ways to improve employee mental wellness is by helping employees talk openly about mental health.
 Identifying the issue and letting it be an acceptable topic of conversation – removing the taboo around acknowledging work-related stress - can create progress by itself, helping employees realize they aren’t alone.

 When management encourages healthy physical and emotional practices, it influences the whole workplace.
 But leadership involvement is key.
-When leaders introduce, and are involved in, workplace health challenges, incentive programs, and overall wellness programs not only does employee health improve but also there are marked healthcare savings, and increases in productivity and morale.
-We’ve written about talking to leaders about starting wellness here.
+When leaders introduce and are involved in workplace health challenges, incentive programs, and overall wellness programs not only does employee health improve but also there are marked healthcare savings, and increases in productivity and morale.
+More about a company’s new wellness program taking off with high participation rates here.

 3. Provide mental wellness resources

 There are countless programs that foster mental wellbeing in the workplace.
 Programming that combines education and personalized activities can help employees feel supported and provide effective tools and coping strategies.
 For example, CoreHealth by Carebook offers the MindQ suite of mental well-being challenges, which combine the key components of resilience, life satisfaction, and lasting emotional health.

 Additionally, mental health assessments can examine various aspects of an employee’s psychological strengths and challenges in the context of their work experience.
 Additionally, Wellness Checkpoint by Carebook offers a suite of mental health assessments including Resilience, Psychological Well-being, Financial Well-being and Stress@Work.

 These and other assessments offer an aggregate view of an employee population’s mental health needs and provides a starting place for effective, relevant mental health programming.